paulrisk3/picam-motion-detection/README.md

 ## Done
 * Rebuild motion detection to not require status_list
   * If current motion_status == 1 and previous motion_status == 0, that's when we trigger motion.
+* Add .conf file to register and name cameras
+  * Save footage by camera and date